doutv/LineaBridge-Subgraph/README.md

 # LineaBridge Bridge Subgraph
-Index ERC20 in & out transactions on the LineaBridge Bridge
+Index ERC20 in & out transactions on the [Linea Bridge](https://bridge.linea.build/)

 ERC20Bridge
 - Contract used to bridge ERC20 tokens.
 This contract can store any token.